Mediterranean Meatballs with Tzatziki Sauce

 Instructions

-1. Preheat oven to 375 degrees.
-Prepare two baking sheets – line them with tin foil and spray with vegetable spray.
+1. Preheat oven to 375°F. Prepare two baking sheets — line them with foil and spray with cooking spray.

-2. Heat 1 tablespoon olive oil over medium high heat in a medium skillet.
+2. Heat 1 tbsp olive oil over medium-high heat in a medium skillet.
 Add the onions and a pinch of salt and cook until translucent.
 Transfer onions to a large bowl.

-3. Add the remaining tablespoon of olive oil to the skillet and add the grated zucchini.
-Sprinkle with a pinch of salt and cook until zucchini is wilted and softened – about 5 minutes.
+3. Add the remaining tbsp of olive oil to the skillet and add the grated zucchini.
+Sprinkle with a pinch of salt and cook until wilted and softened, about 5 minutes.
 Transfer zucchini to the bowl with the onions.
 Add the capers and sun-dried tomatoes and stir to combine.

-4. Place the bread in the bowl of a mini prep food processor and pulse until you have fine bread crumbs.
+4. Place the bread in the bowl of a mini food processor and pulse until you have fine bread crumbs.
 Add the parsley and pulse several times until parsley is chopped and well combined with the bread crumbs.
-Transfer bread crumbs to the bowl.
-Add the egg, garlic, kosher salt, black pepper, worcestershire sauce, parmesan cheese and mint to the bowl and stir.
+Transfer to the bowl.
+Add the egg, garlic, kosher salt, black pepper, Worcestershire sauce, Parmesan, and mint, and stir.

-5. Add the turkey meat and using your hands work the turkey into the binder until well combined.
-Scoop out a tablespoon of turkey mixture and roll it between your hands to form a meatball.
-Place the meatballs on the cookie sheet about 1 inch apart.
-Bake for 20-25 minutes until lightly browned and cooked through.
+5. Add the turkey and using your hands work it into the binder until well combined.
+Scoop out a tbsp of turkey mixture and roll it between your hands to form a meatball.
+Place the meatballs on the baking sheet about 1 inch apart.
+Bake for 20–25 minutes until lightly browned and cooked through.

-6. Meanwhile make the tzatziki sauce: Combine the garlic, lemon, mint and cucumber in a small bowl and stir the mixture.
+6. Meanwhile, make the tzatziki sauce: combine the garlic, lemon juice, mint, and grated cucumber in a small bowl and stir.
 Add the yogurt and stir to combine.
+Season with salt and pepper.
 Cover and chill until ready to serve.

 7. Transfer the meatballs to a platter and serve the tzatziki on the side.

 8. For meatball sliders, cut small dinner rolls in half.
 Add arugula to the bottom half of the roll.
-Top it with a meatball, a dollop of tzatziki and the other half of the roll.
+Top with a meatball, a dollop of tzatziki, and the other half of the roll.

 • Category: Main, Appetizer